 This article will explore a history of women’s belts from 1920-1960.
-Here, I will showcase popular styles, materials, and the way in which belts were generally utilized and included as a fashion accessory.
+Here, I will showcase popular styles, materials, and the way in which belts were generally worn and included as a fashion accessory.

 A History of Belts 1920-1960